+no info no information or insufficient evidence has been provided, a 'red' marking has been allocated.

+No. Performance Marker RAG Comments

+rating

-No. Performance Marker RAG Comments 1 Decision-making: continuous reduction of average timescales for all development categories [Q1 - Q4] rating Green Major ApplicationsYou determined no applications for major developments during the reporting period.RAG = GreenLocal (Non-Householder) Applications Your average timescales of 8.5 weeks is slower than the previous year but is faster than the Scottish average of 12.4 weeks.RAG = AmberHouseholder Applications Your average timescale of 7.4 weeks is slower than the previous year but is faster than the Scottish average of 8.1 weeks and the statutory timescale .RAG = GreenOverall RAG = Green 2 Processing agreements: offer to all prospective applicants for major development planning applications; and availability publicised on website Green You encourage processing agreements for all major developments and energy consents.
-RAG = Green Information about processing agreements is on your website.
-RAG = Green Overall RAG = Green 3 Early collaboration with applicants and consultees availability and promotion of pre-application discussions for all prospective applications; and clear and proportionate requests for supporting information Amber You provide a pre-application advice service which is promoted through the website and the Priority Projects team encourages pre-application engagement for major developments and energy consents.
-RAG = Green Your report does not make any reference to how you ensure requests for supporting information are clear or proportionate.
-RAG = Red Overall Green = Amber
+1 Decision-making: continuous reduction of average timescales for all development categories [Q1 - Q4] Green Major Applications You determined no applications for major developments during the reporting period.
+RAG = Green Local (Non-Householder) Applications Your average timescales of 8.5 weeks is slower than the previous year but is faster than the Scottish average of 12.4 weeks.
+RAG = Amber

+Householder Applications Your average timescale of 7.4 weeks is slower than the previous year but is faster than the Scottish average of 8.1 weeks and the statutory timescale .
+RAG = Green Overall RAG = Green

+2 Processing agreements: Green You encourage processing agreements for all major

+offer to all prospective developments and energy consents.

+applicants for major RAG = Green

+development planning

+applications; and Information about processing agreements is on your website.

+availability publicised on RAG = Green

+website

+Overall RAG = Green

+3 Early collaboration with applicants and consultees Amber You provide a pre-application advice service which is promoted through the website and the Priority Projects team encourages pre-application engagement for major developments and energy consents.
+RAG = Green

+and Your report does not make any reference to how you ensure

+clear and proportionate requests for supporting information are clear or proportionate.

+requests for supporting RAG = Red

+information

+Overall Green = Amber